raleel/mythras-srd/0005_Combat.md

 _The original rule had ambiguous wording as follows: "...they must make a Hard Athletics or Acrobatics skill roll..."_

-_That looks like either skill should be rolled at Hard.
-Where the convention is to make a Standard check with a Professional skill or a Hard check with the closest  equivalent Standard skill._
+_That looks like either skill would be rolled at Hard where the convention is to make a Standard check with a Professional skill or a Hard check with the closest equivalent Standard skill._

 _The wording has been replaced with "...they must make an Acrobatics skill roll - or Athletics at Hard difficulty..."_